 But does it minimize the distance between the distribution $\mu_{X}$ and $\mu_{f(Y)}$ (in Wasserstein or any other distance between probability distributions)?

-Of course, we want to limit the space of functions $f$ to ones we can compute\footnote{In fact, any distance between $\mu_{X}$ and $\mu_{f(Y)}$ can be made zero by taking $f$ a transport map, but it will not be computable in general.}.
-Knowing that in practice, $\nabla\log p_Y$ can be estimated by \emph{denoising score matching} \citep[][]{vincentConnectionScoreMatching2011}, it is reasonable to look for an expression involving $\nabla\log p_Y$.
+Of course, we want to limit the space of functions $f$ to ones we can compute.\footnote{In fact, any distance between $\mu_{X}$ and $\mu_{f(Y)}$ can be made zero by taking $f$ a transport map, but it will not be computable in general.} Knowing that in practice, $\nabla\log p_Y$ can be estimated by \emph{denoising score matching} \citep[][]{vincentConnectionScoreMatching2011}, it is reasonable to look for an expression involving $\nabla\log p_Y$.
 In a recent paper, \citet{hyvarinenNoisecorrectedLangevinAlgorithm2025} introduces half-denoising

 and uses it to generate samples from $X$ with a modified Langevin algorithm.
-Our aim in this paper is to study in more details the performances of this half-denoising step and to compare it to full-denoising.
+Our aim in this paper is to study in more details the performance of this half-denoising step and to compare it to full-denoising.

-The general philosophy here is that the hypotheses made on the data distribution are essential to access the performances of the different denoising processes.
+The general philosophy here is that the hypotheses made on the data distribution are essential to assess the performance of the different denoising processes.
 We distinguish between two kinds of assumptions made in the literature.
-The first kind is to assume that the distribution of $X$ is regular enough, i.e., that it admits a density $p_X$ with respect to the Lebesgue measure, and that this density is smooth, for example that $x\mapsto \nabla\log p_X(x)$ is $L$-Lipchitz \citep[see, e.g.,][]{chenSamplingEasyLearning2023}.
-The second kind, incompatible with the first, is to assume that the distribution as some kind of singularities, i.e., that it is concentrated on low dimensional manifolds, with pockets of mass separated by areas of low densities.
+The first kind is to assume that the distribution of $X$ is regular enough, i.e., that it admits a density $p_X$ with respect to the Lebesgue measure, and that this density is smooth, for example that $x\mapsto \nabla\log p_X(x)$ is $L$-Lipschitz \citep[see, e.g.,][]{chenSamplingEasyLearning2023}.
+The second kind, incompatible with the first, is to assume that the distribution has some kind of singularities, i.e., that it is concentrated on low dimensional manifolds, with pockets of mass separated by areas of low densities.
 This framework is known as the \emph{manifold hypothesis} \citep[see, e.g.,][]{tenenbaumGlobalGeometricFramework2000,bengioRepresentationLearningReview2013,feffermanTestingManifoldHypothesis2016}.